Guidelines to Determine if Your Course Project Requires IRB Approval

 Notes on Course Projects

 Students who are conducting projects for courses are bound by the ethics of their discipline, rules and guidelines determined by their department, as well as all federal, state, and local laws.
-The course instructor is responsible for ensuring that students are knowledgeable and follow the appropriate ethics, rules, guidelines, and laws.

 There is no "retroactive IRB approval" for students who complete a course project and then decide they would like to present it to persons beyond their class.
 Once data collection for a course project has begun, IRB approval cannot be granted.